Scratch Beneath the Surface to Find Clear Skin

 Unfortunately for me and my sticky skin, common skin care advice promotes gentle cleansers, gentle exfoliation, and moisturizers.
 For those of us prone to acne, we are also encouraged to treat our acne with drugs that, used either topically or systemically, don’t sound all that gentle: peroxides, acids, retinoids, antibiotics.

 Even now, I scratch beneath the surface to remove built up layers and maintain my clear skin.
 I use warm water, organic coconut oil-based baby soap, and my own two hands.
-My only investment is in time, yet it is no comparison to the cost, time, and frustration that I used to spend on ineffective or inconsistently effective acne treatments.
+My only investment is in time, yet it is no comparison to the cost, time, and frustration that I used to spend on ineffective acne treatments.